Hours: Mon-Fri, 9am-5pm

-The Graduate Writing Center has previously organized two types of writing groups: facilitated writing groups and independent writing groups.
+The Graduate Writing Center sometimes organizes two types of writing groups: facilitated writing groups and independent writing groups.
 The groups facilitated by Graduate Writing Center staff are offered spring and sometimes summer, primarily for graduate students writing master's theses or similar projects.
 The independent writing groups are organized in winter for graduate students at the dissertation writing stage.
 For more information, click here.

-This program targets graduate students who are already writing their doctoral dissertation or master's thesis.
-The program provides a quiet space to get away and focus on your writing.
-It also offers workshops that address thesis and dissertation structure, writing strategies, and scientific writing issues.
-The next retreat will be spring break, 9:00–4:30, Monday–Thursday, March 27th–30th.
+This program targets graduate students who are writing their doctoral dissertation or master's thesis, or who are writing manuscripts for publication.
+In spring break we focus on the master's thesis, and in summer we focus on the dissertation.
+However, both programs are open to all thesis and dissertation writers, as well as those working on manuscripts related to their dissertation or thesis.
+This program provides a quiet space to get away and focus on your writing.
+It also offers workshops that address thesis structure, writing strategies, and scientific writing issues.

 Schedule (all days):*